derivia/study-notes/notes/PERSONAL-NOTES.md

 - SSRF
     - Server-side request forgery is when the attacker is able to make the server make requests to unintended locations, often internal locations like system/configuration files.
     - Mitigation
-        - Validate/sanitize input
+        - Validate/sanitize input.
-        - Restrict outbound connections
+        - Restrict outbound connections.
+        - Enforce URL schemas.